Multi-self-loop Lackadaisical Quantum Walk with Partial Phase Inversion: Results and discussion

 \section{Results and discussion}

+Initially, our discussions focus on cases where only one self-loop is inverted, \textit{i.e.} $s=1$ and $1 \leqslant m \leqslant 30$, and are compared with approaches where all self-loops are inverted or $s=m$.
+Fig. \ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-N-and-n-N-k} shows the success probabilities for the lackadaisical quantum walk and the MSLQW-PPI in the hypercube for the weights $l = n/N$ and $l = (n/N) \cdot k$.

-Initially, to motivate our discussions and create a baseline referential, let us analyze the results of a lackadaisical quantum walk with all self-loops being inverted in the search for multiple marked vertices.
-Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-weights-n-N-and-n-N-k} shows the success probability of the lackadaisical quantum walk.
-Two different weight values $l = n/N$ and $l = (n/N)\cdot k$ for the self-loop were used.
-When we invert the phase of all self-loops at each marked vertex, it is equivalent to using a single weighted self-loop at each marked vertex on the hypercube.
-In these cases, the results are similar to those obtained in works by \citet{rhodes2020search} with a probability of success of approximately $88\%$ and \citet{souza2021lackadaisical} with a probability of approximately $99\%$ to search for one and multiple marked vertices, respectively.
+Fig.~\ref{fig:probability-distribution-non-neighbors-all-signs-n-N} shows the probability of success for the full phase inversion and Fig.~\ref{fig:probability-distribution-non-neighbors-n-N} shows the probability of success for the partial phase inversion, both for weight values $l = n/N$.
+When we invert the phase of all self-loops at each marked vertex, it is equivalent to using a single weighted self-loop at each marked vertex on the hypercube \citep{wong2015grover}.
+In these cases, the results are similar to those obtained in works by \citet{rhodes2020search} with a probability of success of approximately $99\%$ to search for one marked vertex.